This delicious gulai labu is the combination of two brains – a friend, and my mum’s!

 It was not my first time eating gulai labu but definitely the most memorable one.
-The whole combo of sweet, creamy and umami was so delicious that I had to ask her if she had the recipe.
+The whole combo of sweet, creamy and umami was so delicious that I asked her if she had the recipe.

 She didn’t have a formally written recipe, like most home cooks.
 In Malaysia, and most parts of Asia, I imagine, people usually cook by eyeballing it.

 But Madam R did give me one valuable tip.
 The reason why her gulai was so “rounded” in its taste was because she added added salted fish.

 Salted fish is the key to achieving complex flavours without heaviness.

 Salted fish doesn’t just add saltiness, which can be one-dimensional, but umami, the mythical Asian quality that gives dishes their complex savouriness.